Smile-SA/odoo_addons/README.md

   * Add partial totals of hidden columns below navigation buttons.

 * **0.6** (2012-04-17)
-  * Add a navigation_width and navigation_start parameter
+  * Add a navigation_size and navigation_start parameter
   * Add a start, center and end navigation buttons
   * Move the line deletion button to the far left of each line
   * Allow styling of the current date